WTF is

 • There is no vaccine to prevent hepatitis C.

-• Hepatitis C can be prevented by using barrier methods like condoms during anal and vaginal sex and by avoiding direct contact with blood from another person.
+• Use barrier methods like condoms during anal and vaginal sex and avoid direct contact with blood from another person.

 • The hepatitis C virus can live outside of the body and on surfaces for up to six weeks, depending on the environment.